New & Used Hyundai Santa Fe: In Depth

 GET A FREE PRICE QUOTE

 The Hyundai Santa Fe is available as either a full or mid-size “sport” crossover.
-The standard Santa Fe sits seven passengers, whereas the Sport can only seat five.
-Both models compete with the Ford Explorer and GMC Acadia to the Honda CR-V and the Chevrolet Equinox.
+The standard Santa Fe sits up to seven passengers, whereas the Sport can only seat five.
+Both models compete with the Chevrolet Equinox and the Honda CR-V to the Ford Explorer and GMC Acadia.

 These are essentially the same two vehicles, but on a different wheelbase and with different powertrains.
 The smaller, two-row Santa Fe Sport competes against cars like the Ford Edge and Toyota Venza, and even downward to larger compacts like the Ford Escape, Honda CR-V, and Toyota RAV4.

 The newest 2013 Santa Fe Sport is now being produced at an assembly plant in Georgia, while the long-wheelbase Santa Fe is due to arrive at dealerships later in the model year (beginning February 2013), from South Korea.
 The pair are built from a new architecture that focuses on more engaging styling, quieter interiors, and better fuel economy.

 The third-generation styling adopts some of the cues of the Sonata and Elantra, but it's toned down significantly, with a new maturity to the look both inside and out.
 It's especially true for the three-row model, which competes against vehicles with more traditional designs.